You searched for:

 5. A fit of extreme anger; rage.

-2. Sudden impairment of neurological function, especially that resulting from a cerebral hemorrhage; a stroke.
+2. Sudden impairment of neurological function; especially, something resulting from a cerebral hemorrhage.

 3. Any acute clinical event, related to impairment of cerebral circulation, which lasts longer then twenty-four hours; brain attack.